 Flashy extras include the Display Key with built-in screen, gesture control, Bowers & Wilkins hifi (jazzily illuminated speakers included; the sound stage seemed a bit narrow to our cloth ears, though) and a head-up display with a 70% larger viewing area.
 Plus the inevitable active chassis upgrades – including variable adaptive damping, anti-roll stabilisation and four wheel steering.

-What’s the new 5-series like to drive?
+What’s the new M550i like to drive?

-But it’s also strangely undramatic.
-All that turbo means the engine doesn’t sound – or feel – very exciting, and the chassis is so fantastically well-sorted that corners disappear in a blur that your heartrate hardly registers.
-We actually found it more entertaining with the suspension set to Comfort (due to the additional body movement…) yet more cossetting in Sport (for the opposite reason); either way, the optional 19-inch rims challenge the damping just enough to ruffle the 540i’s otherwise enduring air of calm.
+Equipped with adaptive M suspension, the ride is the most luxurious out of any 5er in the range, isolating you from bumps as you glide over them with just the ocassional ripple felt through the seats.
+We actually found it more entertaining with the suspension set to Comfort (due to the additional body movement…), and yet more cossetting in Sport (for the opposite reason, as it minimises the floating sensation); either way, the 20-inch rims challenge the damping just enough to ruffle the M550i’s otherwise enduring air of calm.

-What about the 530d, then?
+What about the 530d xDrive, then?

 How’s the interior?